qaptivator/plainimg2/README.md

 - [ ] build this exe statically (basically you need to have .a's instead of .dll's) (SDL3_image doesnt want to build statically wth)
 - [ ] make a lite mode where the title bar will be hidden, so you will be able to see just the picture
 - [ ] make proper version control (possibly with an auto-updater)
-- [ ] make an inno setup installer
+- [x] make an inno setup installer
+- [ ] fix the client area dragging being a bit choppy